 This work should be performed by a 2-student team (the same as in PCP), who will deliver a single report and a single oral presentation.
-A separate email will be sent to each group specifying which tasks the group should realize, from the list below.

-Task 1

-Full characterization of the hardware platform
+Task 1 Full characterization of the hardware platform

-1.1 Fully characterize your team main laptop:

-(i) Manufacturer, model, CPU-device manufacturer/model/reference, main memory latency and size;

-(ii) For the CPU-device give more details on #cores and peak FP performance;

-(iii) For the memory hierarchy, present cache details and the memory access bandwidth (from the LLC on chip).
+- 1.1 Fully characterize your team main laptop: - (i) Manufacturer, model, CPU-device manufacturer/model/reference, main memory latency and size; - (ii) For the CPU-device give more details on #cores and peak FP performance; - (iii) For the memory hierarchy, present cache details and the memory access bandwidth (from the LLC on chip).